chicago-tool-library/circulate/README.md

 ## Deployment

-Circulate is currently running on Heroku in production, but it should run just as well anywhere Rails applications can be run.
+Circulate is currently running on Heroku in production, but it should run fairly well anywhere Rails applications can be run.

 The following addons are expected to be enabled: